About the garden

 The Clovelly Estate Company Limited

-You are sure to find these Victorian kitchen gardens one of the most pleasurable places to visit in North Devon and on a clear day you can also enjoy a view of Lundy and the sweeping vista of Bideford Bay from Clovelly Court Great Terrace.
+On a visit to the gardens, you may even be able to enjoy a view of Lundy and the sweeping vista of Bideford Bay from Clovelly Court Great Terrace.